The-Evil-Pickle/Replay-the-Spire/README.md

 ### Currently adds:
  * 42 Relics (4 ironclad, 4 silent, 4 defect, 30 shared)
- * 40 Cards (8 ironclad, 8 silent, 8 defect, 7 colorless, 9 curses)
+ * 45 Cards (9 ironclad, 10 silent, 10 defect, 7 colorless, 9 curses)
  * 4 Events
  * 9 Potions
  * 2 Rooms
+ * 2 Elites
  * 1 Boss

 Some content originally from this mod is now in the official release of the game!